elieahd/decision-uta-method/README.md

   <img src="/docs/images/example-result-lp.PNG?raw=true" alt="LP result"/>
 </p>

-# Examples of the Linear Program for the Choice of Tranportation exercice [UTA]
+# Linear Program for the Choice of Tranportation exercice [UTA]
 For the ChoiceTransportation exercice, you should run the following commands :

 #### on unix